Amazon Lightsail Tutorial

 Look at AWS, the leader in cloud computing.
 Of course, they are the leaders because they are awesome, but do you know they started their cloud journey way back in 2000’s when no competitor, literally no competitor was there to tackle them?

 Today we have dozens of cloud providers to choose from, but AWS is still on top, why?
 Because they got a head start.
+So, if you want to kickstart your career as an AWS Architect then start learning AWS by taking up the AWS Certification.

 You, let’s talk about you now, you have an amazing idea, but then you are not equipped with all the knowledge and tools required to make it happen.